 It’s tough for small businesses to get funding.
 They’re often forced to do creative things like hitting up their local private mortgage lender.
 I’ve done quite a few deals over the years where someone will borrow against their house and put the money into the business.

 Lending Loop saw this problem and created a solution.
 It’s Canada’s first true peer-to-peer lender, connecting small businesses with investors who are looking for yield.
-Loans yielded anywhere from 8% all the way to over 20%, with most businesses (at least so far, it’s still pretty new) paying back their loans without a hitch.
+Loans yield anywhere from 8% all the way to over 20%, with most businesses paying double-digit gross yields.
+The company grades each loan from A+ (the keeners) to D (the class clowns), with interest rates going up as the rating goes down.

 The first step is signing up for an account.
 It wasn’t a cumbersome experience.
 It took maybe five minutes of my time, although I just skimmed some of the small print.
 GASP DON’T TELL THE CHILDREN.